October 25, 2024

 What Is Zirconium Used For?

 Zirconium metal is prized for its ability to resist corrosion, even in harsh environments.
-This makes it a material of choice for a variety of high-performance applications, including:
+This makes it a material of choice for various high-performance applications, including:

 Zirconium Scrap Value